chook81/microsoft-graph-docs/api-reference/beta/synchronization/synchronization-schema-overview.md

 Synchronization Schema
 ===========================================

 ## Overview

 Synchronization schema controls most of the details of the synchronization between 2 directories.
 On a high level, it defines what objects will be synchronized and how.
-Most often you will want to customize some of the attribute mappings to suit your needs, or add a scoping filter to synchronize only objects which satisfy a cetain condition.
+Most often you will want to customize some of the attribute mappings to suit your needs, or add a scoping filter to synchronize only objects which satisfy a certain condition.
 High-level schema structure:

 ```javascript
 {